-If you do not wish to contact the College's Title IX Coordinator or other designated College resources with your questions or concerns regarding Title IX policies and its implementation at the College, you may contact the Assistant Secretary for Civil Rights in the Office for Civil Rights (OCR) at the U.S. Department of Education.
-For further information concerning notice of nondiscrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+If you do not wish to contact the College's Title IX Coordinator or other designated College resources with your questions or concerns regarding Title IX policies and its implementation at the College, you may contact the Assistant Secretary for Civil Rights in the Office for Civil Rights (OCR) Hotline at the U.S. Department of Education.
+For further information concerning notice of nondiscrimination, visit https://ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves your area, or call 1-800-421-3481.